JuliaLang/julia/README.md

 ## The Julia Language

-Julia is a high-level, high-performance dynamic language for technical computing.
-The main homepage for Julia can be found at [julialang.org](https://julialang.org/).
-This is the GitHub repository of Julia source code, including instructions for compiling and installing Julia, below.
+"[Julia](https://julialang.org/)is a high-level, high-performance dynamic language for technical computing."
+This is the GitHub repository for Julia source code, including instructions for compiling and installing Julia!

 ## Resources